 She understands the importance of collaborating with her clients and their stakeholders to prevent and respond to legal issues that arise, so that her clients can focus on their distinct missions.

-Advised client groups and senior leadership at universities on a variety of issues, including athletics compliance, internal and external investigations, data privacy, fundraising, discrimination and harassment (including Title IX and sexual misconduct), student and employee disciplinary processes, student financial aid, accommodating individuals with disabilities, minors on campus, international programs and activities, diversity, equity, and inclusion, COVID-19, and the Clery Act.
+- Represented and advised top research institutions in matters related to student and faculty unionization, athletics compliance, internal and external investigations, student privacy, fundraising, discrimination and harassment (including Title IX), student and employee disciplinary processes, student financial aid, accommodating individuals with disabilities, minors on campus, international programs and activities, diversity, equity, and inclusion, and the Clery Act.

-Developed and conducted university-wide training (including for senior leadership) regarding discrimination, harassment, sexual misconduct, and retaliation and oversaw all internal and external investigations and disciplinary processes regarding the same.
+- Developed and conducted university-wide training (including for senior leadership and board members) regarding discrimination, harassment, sexual misconduct, and retaliation and oversaw all internal and external investigations and disciplinary processes regarding the same.

 Member, National Collegiate Athletic Association (NCAA), Division I Committee on Infractions, 2018-2021